orderbynull/lottip/README.md

 - [ ] Write Unit tests
 - [ ] Implement more features of MySQL protocol
 - [x] Add query filtering by string
-- [ ] Add query filtering by it's status
 - [ ] Add sql code highlighting
 - [ ] Add sql code formatting
-- [ ] Add possibility to execute/explain query right from GUI and see results
+- [x] Add possibility to execute query right from GUI and see results
+- [ ] Add ssl support
 - [ ] Add support of PostgreSQL protocol
 - [ ] ... and more